 From the city centre to Norrby

 The street art movement, which began with illegal graffitti, has now found a place in the public artscape.
-Borås decided that the event must remain authentic to the spirit of this movement and therefor did not ask the artists for sketches in advance.
-Instead, it made sure to accommodate them by providing large walls as canvases for them to paint whatever they choose, hence the name No Limit – there are no limitations for the artistic freedom.
+Borås decided that the event must remain authentic to the spirit of this movement and therefor do not ask the artists for sketches in advance.
+Instead, we made sure to accommodate them by providing large walls as canvases for them to paint whatever they choose, hence the name No Limit – there are no limitations for the artistic freedom.

 Tickets to guided tours are available here.

 –firstname.lastname@example.org, Borås TME, +46 (0)33 35 70 90